dfinity/awesome-internet-computer/README.md

 Candid is an interface description language (IDL) for interacting with canisters (also known as services or actors) running on the Internet Computer.
 It provides a language-independent description of canister interfaces and the data they exchange, with type safety and extensibility.

-- [Candid GitHub Repo](https://github.com/dfinity/candid) - The home of Candid
+- [Candid GitHub Repo](https://github.com/dfinity/candid) - The home of Candid.
 - [Candid UI](https://github.com/dfinity/candid/blob/master/tools/ui) - Canister generates a front-end UI for any canister.
 - [didc](https://github.com/dfinity/candid/tree/master/tools/didc) - A multi-purpose tool for Candid.
 - [idl2json](https://github.com/dfinity/idl2json) - Command line tool for converting Candid to JSON.